To see information relevant to you please log in or Not you?

 • The Fund’s business plan.

-In addition, the Committee has a governance oversight role in respect of the administration of the Fund which includes reviewing the performance of the Fund’s administrators (Nestlé Pensions), monitors the contributions paid to the Fund and reviewing any complaints received from members.
+The GCC also has a governance oversight role in respect of the administration of the Fund.
+This includes reviewing the performance of the Fund’s administrators (Nestlé Pensions), monitoring the contributions paid to the Fund, and reviewing any complaints received from members.
+The GCC is chaired by Malcolm Burridge.

 The Defined Benefit Investment Committee (DBIC)

-The DBIC will look after any investment strategies and implementation (how the strategy is put into action) within our DB sections.
+The DBIC will look after any investment strategies and implementation (in other words, how any investment strategy is put into action) within the Fund’s DB section.
+The DBIC is chaired by John Chilman.

 The Defined Benefit Funding Committee (DBFC)

-The DBFC will focus on funding and covenant matters (Nestlé’s legal obligation and financial ability to support our DB scheme both now, and in the future).
+The DBFC will focus on funding, which also includes any valuation issues, and covenant matters – in other words, Nestlé’s legal obligation and financial ability to support our DB scheme both now and in the future.
+The DBFC is also chaired by John Chilman.

 The Defined Contribution Committee (DCC)

-The DCC looks at governance matters for the defined contribution (DC) sections of the Fund, as well as monitoring the suitability and performance of the DC investment options.
+The DCC looks at governance matters for the DC sections of the Fund, as well as monitoring the suitability and performance of the DC investment options.

-• Proposes changes to the investment options for consideration by the Board
+• proposes changes to the investment options for the Trustees to consider

-• Monitoring the administration of the DC sections, and
+• monitors the administration of the DC sections, and

 We normally hold quarterly Board meetings to conduct the business of the Fund, as well as quarterly meetings of each of the Committees.